Guide

 CFTC COT Positioning

-The CFTC Commitments of Traders report is one of the most valuable free data sets available to FX traders.
+The CFTC Commitments of Traders report is one of the most valuable publicly available data sets for FX traders.
 It reveals what large institutional speculators are actually positioned for — not what they say, but what they have real money on.

 What Is the COT Report?